Tlabrahamson/100-days-of-code/log.md

 **Thoughts:** It may be difficult to retain all of this information.
 I will continue drilling it.

 **Link to work:** N/A

+### Day 25: June 1, 2020

+**Today's Progress:** Able to build a stack and a queue from scratch now.
+I'm practicing linked list for the rest of the day.

+**Thoughts:** I hope to get a good grip on these data structures and begin to start thinking like a developer.

+**Link to work:** N/A